- 2023 French Olympic Week - 49er

-Florian Trittel has the combined role of co-skipper and wing trimmer for the Spain SailGP Team in Season 2.
+Florian Trittel has the combined role of co-skipper and wing trimmer for the Spain SailGP Team.
 He is no stranger to moving at high speeds across the water as he is an accomplished sailor who has won numerous high-profile kiteboard racing competitions.

 Coming from a family of sailors, Trittel began competing in an Optimist at a young age before shifting to a 29er skiff – eventually becoming youth world champion in 2012.